NotTheDBA/liri-node-app/ReadMe.md

   `npm install`

-Run Liri from the shell, passing it a command, and a parameter if needed.
+Run LIRI from the shell, passing it a command, and a parameter if needed.

   `node liri <comand> '<parameter>'` (parameter - song name or movie name - in quotes)